 Each year a small number of participants at our events are disappointed not to receive a refund, or to be able to defer their entry when withdrawing from an event at a late stage.
-We have put this page together to explain the principle behind our Terms and Conditions found on each event's website.
+If you have been sent a link to this webpage it is likely you are in a minority of fewer than ten people each year, and we sincerely hope this page helps explain the principles behind our Terms and Conditions found on each event's website.

 First of all, at the beginning of 2018, we had a thorough review of the Terms and Conditions for each event and took detailed legal advice about our Terms and Conditions.
 Most importantly, we asked our solicitor to ensure that our Terms and Conditions are clear and fair to both us and the participants.
 By fairness, we mean balancing the participants’ desire to have the flexibility to withdraw or amend their entry, with our financial risk (as the event organiser) incurring considerable cost on behalf of the participants as we plan the event.
 Obviously, as we get closer to the event, we will have incurred more costs relative to each participant until a point when there is no reduction in our costs to organise an event if a participant does not attend.
 As a result of this review, we updated our Terms and Conditions so that they offered considerably greater flexibility for participates to receive a refund or transfer their entry.